SimonWaldherr/DIY-Arcade-Machine/README.md

 - **Controls**:
   - Use the joystick to select the corresponding quadrant of the flashed color.
   - Repeat the sequence shown on the display.

+### Asteroid

+Asteroid is a game where you have to shoot the asteroids.

+- **Controls**:
+  - Use the joystick to rotate and accelerate the space ship.
+  - Use the joystick button to shoot.

 ### Snake